7PintsOfCherryGarcia/sqzlib/README.md

 # sqzlib
 # fastA/Q sequence encoding with zlib compression

 ## What is it?
-At its core sqzlib is small and flexible DNA sequence encoding library that uses zlib "deflate" compression algorithm for storing fasta and fastq files.
-Most importantly, sqzlib is designed to be compatible with [Heng Li's kseq.h](https://github.com/attractivechaos/klib) header only fasta parser.
+At its core sqzlib is small and flexible fastA/Q DNA sequence encoding library that uses either [zlib](https://github.com/madler/zlib) or [zstd](https://github.com/facebook/zstd) for compression.
+Most importantly, sqzlib is designed to be compatible with [Heng Li's kseq.h](https://github.com/attractivechaos/klib) header only fastA/Q parser.
 This means that any aplication that uses kseq for reading sequences in the fasta format ( Eg. [minimap2](https://github.com/lh3/minimap2), [seqstats](https://github.com/clwgg/seqstats), [bwa](https://github.com/lh3/bwa) ) can be easily patched to use sqzlib.

-For more information on how to patch a kseq using aplication with sqzlib, head to the [examples](https://github.com/7PintsOfCherryGarcia/sqzlib/tree/master/examples) directory.

 ## What is contained here?

 This repo contains the library developed in C and targeting any GNU/Linux OS, as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.

 If you want to know how well sqzlib compares to zlib or VGzip please head to [benchmarks]()